tahazafar/niebins/index.md

 **Reasoning** :  It calculates the percentage of fullness of the trash bin and evaluates the situation of the bins nearby.

-**Acting** :  The system closes the bins and compresses the trash inside them according to the levels of fullness.
+**Acting** :  The system instructs the user about the diversified harvest.

 **Interacting** : It provides the suggested bins to be opened or closed, the map of the bins in the city and suggestions of the nearest available bins.